About National Institute Of Technology Calicut

 ATM facility is available in the campus from State Bank of India and ICICI bank.

 There are two major annual events National Institute of Technology Calicut, First held in the monsoon semester, ‘Tathva’ which is the techno-management festival and the second one is ‘Ragam’ a cultural festival which is organized in the winter semester.

 Tathva has over the years become to be regarded as one amongst the major technical festival of South India.
 Its aim is at inspiring modernism and technical curiosity among student and consciousness among the public.

-Ragam is the cultural fest of NITC where institutions and universities all over Kerala and exterior the state participate in events as dance competitions and wide ranging as trivia quizzes.
+Ragam is the cultural fest of NITC where institutions and universities all over Kerala and exterior the state participate in events like dance competitions and wide-ranging as trivia quizzes.

 There are many student organizations at NITC like the ISTE (Indian Society for Technical Education), Club Mathematica, Students Chapter, the L&D (Literary & Debating Club), IPF (the Industrial & Planning Forum), Enquire (The NITC Quiz Club), ICA (the Indian Cultural Association) and the Nature Club organize a range of activities during the year.